Megranfin/megron/README.md

 ---

-## Getting Started

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for setup instructions, environment configuration, and how to deploy the smart contracts locally.

----

 ## Contributing

 Megron is open source and welcomes contributions.
 Please open an issue before submitting a pull request for significant changes.